Wolverine971/9takes/src/blog/people/politicians/Kamala-Harris.md

           "@type": "Question",
           "acceptedAnswer": {
             "@type": "Answer",
-            "text": "Kamala’s inner world might be a blend of continuous self-evaluation against set goals, a striving for excellence, and a desire to resonate with her audience.
+            "text": "Kamala's inner world might be a blend of continuous self-evaluation against set goals, a striving for excellence, and a desire to resonate with her audience.
 These daily endeavors reflect the adaptable and goal-oriented mindset of a Type 3."
           },
           "name": "What might Kamala Harris's inner world be like?"
         },